Long Island Museum of American Art, History, and Carriages: Decoy collection

 Since its early beginnings, visitors have flocked to LIM for its impressive Long Island decoy collection.
 The collection holds over 210 folk art wildfowl decoys made by Long Island craftsmen and other noted eastern carvers.

 Carriage collection

-The Carriage Collection is internationally renowned.
+The carriage collection is internationally renowned.
 The collection comprises nearly 200 horse-drawn vehicles, the majority of which are in original condition; over 25,000 non-vehicular artifacts, including the contents of the only known example of a fully equipped nineteenth-century American carriage manufacturer to have survived in its entirety; carriage and harness making tools; harnesses; and other related accouterments.
 The collection also is composed of over 225 carriage-related clothing items including hunting, leisure, and competition attire.
-The vehicles, which Ward Melville began collecting in the early 1940s, ranges from phaetons to sleighs to fire-fighting vehicles.
+The vehicles, which Ward Melville began collecting in the early 1940s, range from phaetons to sleighs to fire-fighting vehicles.
 The collection includes not only vehicles that originated in America, but European-style vehicles as well.
 The European gallery showcases carriages from parts of Bavaria, Italy, France, and England.